Acid mine drainage: Neutralization with calcium carbonate

 Often, limestone rocks or appropriate calcareous strata that could contribute to neutralize acid effluents are lacking, or insufficiently accessible (too short contact time with acidic waters flowing too fast, too low specific surface area, insufficient contact...), at sites affected by acidic rock drainage.
-In such cases, crushed limestone can be dumped on site as neutralizing agent.
+In such cases, crushed limestone can be dumped on site as a neutralizing agent.

-However, although limestone is an unprocessed raw material available in large quantities and the least expensive neutralisation agent, it can suffer from a number of disadvantages possibly limiting its applications.
+However, although limestone is an unprocessed raw material available in large quantities and the least expensive neutralization agent, it can suffer from a number of disadvantages possibly limiting its applications.
 Indeed, small calcium carbonate grains of crushed limestone can be prone to the formation of a coating of gypsum (CaSO4*2H2O) surrounded by a thin impermeable and protective film of less soluble Fe-Al hydroxysulfate.
 This coating is sometimes referred to in the literature as an armor (shield, encrustation, rim, rind...).
 When present, it passivates the limestone surface, preventing calcite dissolution and the further release of bicarbonate in solution.

-This might explain why at Cwm Rheidol in mid Wales, the positive impact of limestone application has been much less than anticipated because of the formation of a poorly soluble calcium sulfate layer onto the surface of limestone chips, binding the material and preventing further neutralization.

 Neutralization with lime

-Depending on the volume and flowrate of acid effluents to be neutralised and the scale of industrial installations, a commonly but more expensive commercial process for treating acid mine drainage is precipitation with lime in a high-density sludge (HDS) process.
+Depending on the volume and flowrate of acid effluents to be neutralised and the scale of industrial installations, a common but more expensive commercial process for treating acid mine drainage is precipitation with lime in a high-density sludge (HDS) process.
 In this application, a slurry of lime (CaO – Ca(OH)2 after hydration) is dispersed into a tank containing acid mine drainage and recycled sludge to increase water pH to about 9.
 At this pH, most toxic metals become insoluble and precipitate, aided by the presence of recycled sludge.
 Optionally, air can be injected in the tank to oxidize iron(II) and manganese(II) and assist in their precipitation.
 The resulting slurry is directed to a sludge-settling vessel, such as a clarifier.
 In that vessel, clean water will overflow for release, whereas settled metal precipitates (sludge) are recycled to the acid mine drainage treatment tank, with a sludge-wasting side stream.
 A number of variations of this process exist, as dictated by the chemistry of ARD, its volume, and other factors.
 Generally, the products of the HDS process also contain gypsum (CaSO_{4}) and unreacted lime, which enhance both its settleability and resistance to re-acidification and metal mobilization.

-A general equation for this neutralisation process is:
+A general equation for this neutralization process is: